isaacyakl/brandojs/README.md

 Features and fixes planned for development.

--  Remove the need to listen for page load before creating a background rotator
 -  Fix next() still being invoked after remove() is called
 -  Complete API documentation
 -  Add console feedback for invalid options